What should I do when hit by an uninsured motorist?

 Georgia law requires that all owners of a motor vehicle maintain at least $25,000 in liability insurance on their vehicle at all times (OCGA 33-7-11).
+Everyone should know what to do when hit by an uninsured motorist.
 Most of us follow this law and have the minimum required insurance policy.

 Unfortunately, not everyone obeys the law.